StarpTech/seneca-tests/README.md

 To ensure this feature senecajs needs to be able to handle distribution problems.
 I open this repository fo focus on error handling in a microservice environment.
 Any contribution is welcome!
 Thank you.
 In case of the wrong usage of this framework it would be nice to show me the correct way.
 Another reason why I open this is that senecajs lacks on documentation.

+Question to answering:

+- What is the way to handle with errors which happens in a different place/service.
+How can I react on these errors?

 ### Author
 Dustin Deus <deusdustin@gmail.de>